projectacrn/acrn-hypervisor/misc/acrn-manager/README.rst

 ***********

-The ``acrnctl`` tool helps users create, delete, launch, and stop a User OS (UOS).
-The tool runs under the Service OS, and UOSs should be based on ``acrn-dm``.
+The ``acrnctl`` tool helps users create, delete, launch, and stop a User VM (aka UOS).
+The tool runs under the Service VM, and User VMs should be based on ``acrn-dm``.
 The daemon for acrn-manager is `acrnd`_.